1 million march in France, unions call new pension protests

 In Paris, street battles between police and black-clad, masked groups who attacked at least two fast food restaurants, a supermarket and a bank reflected intensifying violence and drew attention away from the tens of thousands of peaceful marchers.

-Police, pelted by objects and fireworks, charged multiple times and used tear gas to disperse rioters.
+Police, pelted by Molotov cocktails, objects and fireworks, charged multiple times and used tear gas to disperse rioters.
 A haze of tear gas fumes covered part of the Place de l’Opera, where demonstrators converged at the march’s end.
-Police estimated the “radical elements” at some 1,000 people.

-Amid the chaos, one police officer was seen falling to the ground with his shield.
-Colleagues dragged him to safety.
-Police said he was being treated but didn’t elaborate or say whether there were other injuries.
+Darmanin said radicals numbered some 1,500.

-Thursday’s nationwide protests were the ninth organized by eight unions since January, when opponents still hoped that parliament would reject Macron’s measure to raise the retirement age.
+Thursday’s nationwide protests were the ninth union-organized demonstrations since January, when opponents still hoped that parliament would reject Macron’s measure to raise the retirement age.
 But the government forced it through using a special constitutional measure.

 “We are trying to say before the law is enacted … that we have to find a way out and we continue to say that the way out is the withdrawal of the law,” the chief of the moderate CFDT trade union, Laurent Berger, told The Associated Press.